hl7au/au-fhir-childhealth/pages/_includes/ncdhc-patient-baby-intro.md

 		* Other Parent's Name <span style='color:green'>Patient.contact.relationship.type.code=O</span>. containing the followings:
 		    * <span style='color:green'>name.text</span> to capture Full Name.

-1. Mother Patient instance contains the following data elements:
-   * <span style='color:green'>Medicare Record Number</span>, a numerical identifier that is used by the hospital or facility to identify a patient is included in the instance.
-   * Mother's Name <span style='color:green'>name</span> should be provided in the Patient instance.
-This includes the following details:
-		*  <span style='color:green'>name.family</span> to capture Last Name.
-		*  <span style='color:green'>name.given</span> to capture First Name.
 1. All instances should be defaulted to 'true' as the value of <span style='color:green'>active</span>